google/highwayhash/README.md

 or up to 256 bits at no extra cost.

 In addition to high throughput, the algorithm is designed for low finalization cost.
-The result is about 1.5 times as fast as SipTreeHash.
+The result is about twice as fast as SipTreeHash.

-For older CPUs, we also provide an SSE4.1 version (about 95% as fast) and a portable fall-back (about 10% as fast).
+For older CPUs, we also provide an SSE4.1 version (80% as fast for large inputs and slightly faster for short inputs) and a portable version (10% as fast).

 Statistical analyses and preliminary cryptanalysis are given in https://arxiv.org/abs/1612.06257.